Free e-Newsletter

 Tom Donohue, U.S. Chamber of Commerce on outsourcing and offshoring

-In this exclusive interview, Thomas J. Donohue, President and CEO of the U.S. Chamber of Commerce shares insight with VentureOutsource.com.
+In this exclusive interview which took place the first-half of August 2007, Thomas J. Donohue, President and CEO of the U.S. Chamber of Commerce shares insight with VentureOutsource.com.

 Read what Mr. Donohue says about the loss of U.S. jobs; America as a competitive power; global economics of contract manufacturing outsourcing and offshoring, foreign manufacturing productivity and product quality serving global markets, and more.